 The Student Research Grant (SRG) may fund travel and lodging to conduct research in the field (includes artistic projects like photography or dance), the cost of research materials, and/or travel/lodging and conference fees for conferences at which the applicant is making a presentation.
-Students may receive up to $500 per academic year (from summer to spring).
-Grants may be used to fund activity in the current semester, the next semester or has already taken place a semester ago (retroactive).
+Students may receive up to $500 per academic year (Summer 2019-Fall 2019-Spring 2020).
+Student Research Grants may be used to fund an activity that occurs in the current semester, will happen in the next semester or has already taken place a semester ago (retroactive).

 - Software not available in UNM computer pods or to which the student does not have free access.

 - Airfare, registration, hotel, shuttle fees, taxi fares, presentation materials and per diem in accordance with UNM policy.
 Travel must be outside of Albuquerque.
 Current policy and mileage rates can be found in the University Business Policies and Procedures Manual, Policy 4030.

 - Supplies, consumables and printing costs necessary for development and dissemination of research and not readily supplied by the applicant’s department.

 - Salaries or tuition.

 - Travel, room or board for any event whose purpose is not the development or dissemination of student's research

 - Must be a graduate student enrolled in a degree-seeking program at UNM who has paid the GPSA fee

 - One application requesting funds for one event per semester

 - If awarded partial funds in one cycle, can re-apply in the next cycle only for the remaining amount.
 For eg., if an applicant is awarded $350 during the Summer cycle, the applicant can apply during Fall or Spring only for $150.